 - the video should look professional and be engaging for your classmates

-- the video must be planned before you start making
+- the video should be planned before you start making

-- the presentation must be made using Clips, iMovie, or Keynote applications
+- the presentation could be made using Clips, iMovie, or Keynote applications

 - the students should speak with expression and fluency